Golf Downswing Sequence Explained

 (Image credit: Golf Monthly)

-And in simple terms, an efficient downswing should see your weight shift onto the front foot as your hips and then your chest turn towards the target.
+In simple terms, an efficient downswing should start with your weight shifting onto the front foot.
+Then your hips and then your chest turn towards the target.
 This is followed by the cracking of the whip as the arms and hands release the club and extend through the ball and down the target line.
+This is a chain reaction of different movements, that when timed correctly, deliver the sort of easy power we see all the time on Tour.

 Chief among the faults is a tendency to start the downswing by throwing or casting the arms out and forfeiting any stored power.
 It’s as though the body has gone to sleep and is also a common cause of the dreaded slice.